Peta Murray: Playwright

-2019 also saw Murray return to playwriting, with the premiere season of an immersive and participatory work for children, On Our Beach, created for and staged in Fremantle, Western Australia, by Spare Parts Puppet Theatre.
+In 2019, Murray returned to playwriting, with the premiere season of an immersive and participatory work for children, On Our Beach, created for and staged in Fremantle, Western Australia, by Spare Parts Puppet Theatre.
 It was directed by Philip Mitchell, designed by Cecile Williams, and featured original music by Lee Buddle.

 Other activities

-Peta Murray taught writing at the University of Western Australia Extension Service in the late 1980s, and spent eight weeks as Writer in the Community at Araluen Centre for Arts and Entertainment in Alice Springs in 1991.
-She has workers as a freelance dramaturg and director, taught playwriting at the University of Melbourne, and for RMIT University, at Melbourne's CAE, and as co-facilitator of The Blak Writers Lab for Ilbijerri Theatre.
+Murray has worked as a freelance dramaturg and director, and taught playwriting at the University of Melbourne, RMIT University, Melbourne's CAE, and as co-facilitator of The Blak Writers Lab for Ilbijerri Theatre.